 Bioinformatics is opening many possibilities for the development of multiple fields; This Line of Research is working with several technologies and technological trends, such as:

 - Cloud Computing and Big Data to provide scalable infrastructures for managing massive amounts of genomic data.

-- HPC for running complex biological models.
+- HPC for the execution of complex biological models.

 - Artificial Intelligence and Machine Learning:

-- Support Vector Machines for disease/patient/ case classification
+- Support vector machines for classification of disease/patient/ case

 - Text mining for data annotation